Web-EN/Netnious/README.md

 # WebEN
-An educational platform to teach English or another languages.
+An educational platform to help the systematic view inside a school or institution.